GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v4/index.md

 ### Build Tools Require Node.js v8 or Higher

 Node.js versions prior to v8 are no longer supported for `workbox-webpack-plugin`, `workbox-build`, or `workbox-cli`.
-Please update your Node.js runtime to a [supported version](https://nodejs.org/en/about/releases/).
+If you're running a Node.js version prior to 8, update your runtime to a [supported version](https://nodejs.org/en/about/releases/).

 ### workbox-webpack-plugin Requires webpack v4 or Higher

-If you're using `workbox-webpack-plugin`, please [update your webpack setup](https://webpack.js.org/migrate/4/) to use at least webpack v4.
+If you're using `workbox-webpack-plugin`, [update your webpack setup](https://webpack.js.org/migrate/4/) to use at least webpack v4.

 ### Build Tool Option Overhaul

 A number of `workbox-build`, `workbox-cli`, and `workbox-webpack-plugin` configuration parameters are no longer supported.
 For instance, `generateSW` will always create a local Workbox runtime bundle for you, so the `importWorkboxFrom` option no longer makes sense.

-Please consult the relevant tool's documentation for the lists of supported options.
+Consult the relevant tool's documentation for the lists of supported options.

 ### Removal of generateSWString from workbox-build